Phil Taylor (darts player)

-Philip Douglas Taylor (born 13 August 1960) is an English former professional darts player, widely considered the greatest darts player of all time.
-Nicknamed The Power, he dominated darts for over two decades and won 214 professional tournaments, including a record 85 major titles and a record 16 World Championships.
+Philip Douglas Taylor (born 13 August 1960) is an English former professional darts player.
+Nicknamed "the Power", he dominated darts across three decades and is considered the greatest darts player of all time, having won 214 professional tournaments, including a record 87 major titles and a record 16 World Championships.
 In 2015, the BBC rated Taylor among the ten greatest British sportsmen of the last 35 years.

+Taylor took up darts seriously in his mid-twenties and was sponsored and mentored in his early professional career by five-time world champion Eric Bristow.
+An unseeded 125/1 outsider at the 1990 BDO World Darts Championship, he defeated Bristow 6–1 in the final to win his first world title at age 29.
+In 1992, he won his second world title in dramatic fashion, defeating Mike Gregory 6–5 in a tiebreak leg after Gregory had missed six championship darts.

-Taylor won eight consecutive World Championships from 1995 to 2002, reached 14 consecutive finals from 1994 to 2007 and reached 21 world finals overall, all of which are records.
-He held the world number one ranking for thirteen years in total, including eight in a row from 2006–2013.
-He won 70 PDC Pro Tour events, which was a record until Michael van Gerwen passed it in February 2019.
+In 1993, Taylor was among 16 top players who broke away from the British Darts Organisation (BDO) to form the World Darts Council, later renamed the Professional Darts Corporation (PDC).
+He won eight consecutive World Championships from 1995 to 2002, reached 14 consecutive finals from 1994 to 2007 and reached 21 world finals overall, all of which are records.
+He held the world number one ranking for thirteen years in total, including eight in a row from 2006 to 2013.
+He won 70 PDC Pro Tour events, which was a record until Michael van Gerwen surpassed it in February 2019.
 Taylor hit a record 11 televised nine-dart finishes (and 22 overall).
 He was also the first person to hit two nine-dart finishes in the same match.